eliasmattern/PsyTestPro/README.md

 Example: <br />
  C:\users\[username]\Desktop\teststarter\scripts\your_own.script <br />
  Because of the username in your path, it will only work on your computer. <br>
- instead use: <br />
+ Instead use: <br />
  .\scripts\your_own.script <br />
- This will go from the teststarter folder into the script folder to access your script.
+ This will go from the Teststarter folder into the script folder to access your script.
  Therefore, it would work on any computer which has the script at this location.</p>

 Before you save a task, use the preview to see if everything is working.

 ### :x: Delete task
 Here, you can delete tasks from experiments.
 Once deleted, the task will be removed.

+### :heavy_plus_sign: Create Custom Variables
+Here you can create custom variables.
+You can use them like the other variables:

+Usage: ```{CustomVariableName}```

+For each variable, an input box will be created on the start page of Teststarter

+<strong>What are custom variables good for? </strong><br />
+To provide specific information in your script, perhaps to save data, you can provide this information with a custom variable.
+In your code, you need to figure out how to access command line arguments, and then you can use them in your code.

+Example command of a task: ```python ./path/to/your_script.py {CustomVariableName}```

 ### :outbox_tray: Export experiments
 This will export all your experiments, their tasks and schedule.